DPDK/dpdk/doc/guides/nics/mlx5.rst

   - Hairpin between two ports could only manual binding and explicit Tx flow mode.
 For single port hairpin, all the combinations of auto/manual binding and explicit/implicit Tx flow mode could be supported.
   - Hairpin in switchdev SR-IOV mode is not supported till now.

+- Quota:

+  - Quota implemented for HWS / template API.
+  - Maximal value for quota SET and ADD operations in INT32_MAX (2GB).
+  - Application cannot use 2 consecutive ADD updates.
+    Next tokens update after ADD must always be SET.
+  - Quota flow action cannot be used with Meter or CT flow actions in the same rule.
+  - Quota flow action and item supported in non-root HWS tables.
+  - Maximal number of HW quota and HW meter objects <= 16e6.

 - Meter: